Envelopes and refinements in categories, with applications to Functional Analysis: The category of stereotype spaces

-\item[(b)] $\ph$ is closed $\Longleftrightarrow$ $\ph$ is weakly closed and relatively closed. }\eit \etm \bpr Certainly, (a) and (b) are dual to each other, so it is sufficient to prove (b).
-The implication $\Rightarrow$ is already sated in propositions \ref{PROP:otkryt=>slabo-otkryt} and \ref{PROP:otkryt=>uslov-otkryt}, so we need to consider the inverse implication.
-If $\ph$ is weakly closed and relatively closed, then the first property means that $\overline{\ph(X)}=\ph(X)$, and the second, that every absolutely convex compact set $T\subseteq\ph(X)$ is an image of some compact set $S\subseteq X$ under the map $\ph$.
-These statements together mean that $T$ can be chosen in $\overline{\ph(X)}$, and the same will be true for it.
+b.
+If $\ph$ is weakly closed and relatively closed, then, first, $\overline{\ph(X)}=\ph(X)$, and, second, each closed absolutely convex totally bounded set $T\subseteq\ph(X)$ is an image of some totally bounded set $S\subseteq X$ under tha map $\ph$.
+Together this means that $T$ can be chosen as a subset in $\overline{\ph(X)}$, and the same will be true.
 This means that $\ph$ is closed. \epr